It’s almost here!

 While I was doing that, Tee crumpled up some scrap red tissue paper into little balls.
 She stuck the paper balls on the glitter glue, and then we put them aside to dry overnight.

-I love the 3D look, and I think they look a little like paper roses.
+I love the 3D look!
+I think they look a little like paper roses.

 The next day I used a hole punch on each tag and attached a tag to each Play-Doh container with a rubber band.
 Tee is really excited about handing these out, and I think her friends will be excited about receiving them too!